Trump Impeachment 2.0: Historic fight spurs new probes and clashes even after trial

 CLICK HERE TO GET THE FOX NEWS APP

 House Speaker Nancy Pelosi has also been in the GOP's crosshairs.
-House Republicans introduced a resolution Wednesday against House Speaker Nancy Pelosi after she tore up a copy of the State of the Union address Tuesday night.
+House Republicans introduced a resolution Wednesday against Pelosi after she tore up a copy of the State of the Union address Tuesday night.

 The privileged resolution, introduced by Rep. Kay Granger, R-Texas, slammed Pelosi's behavior as “a breach of decorum and degraded the proceedings of the joint session, to the discredit of the House."
 The House on Thursday voted to table the measure.